Endress+Hauser: Automated, configuration-specific documentation

 • Link the product model and the information model

-• Control which documentation content is created, reused, and delivered for which product configuration
+• Control which documentation content is created, reused, and delivered for specific product configurations

-The editorial job, or authoring task, is a central element:
+The editorial job, or authoring task, plays a central role:

 • It queries the product and information model to determine which product variant and content categories require editorial content

-• Based on this information, the system automatically compiles the necessary information and transfers it to the CCMS
+• Based on this information, it automatically compiles the necessary information and transfers it to the CCMS

-• Technical writers receive a fully configured documentation project with all the necessary information units, which are already fully enriched with metadata via the knowledge graph.
+• Technical writers receive a fully configured documentation project with all the necessary information units, already enriched with metadata via the knowledge graph

 Sample editorial assignment in Empolis Content Connect